Optimal (degree+1)-Coloring in Congested Clique: BucketColor

-Observe that the reduced $G_{x}^+$ instances are not independent, and they can be of size $\omega(n)$.
-Also, it may be the case that $G^+_{x}$ may not be a valid \DILC instance.
+Notice that each edge $\{u, w\}$ (or $(u,w)$) is present in at most one reduced instance corresponding to a particular bucket.
+However, a node may appear in the reduced instances of multiple buckets.
+In such cases, each pair of these buckets satisfies an ancestor-descendant relationship.
+Thus, the reduced instances $G_{x}^+$ are not necessarily independent.
+Moreover, they can be of size $\omega(n)$.
+Additionally, it is possible that $G^+_{x}$ is not a valid \DILC instance.
 To handle the issue, we define the notion of \emph{bad nodes} in \Cref{defi:bad}.
 Intuitively, bad nodes are those who do not behave as expected when mapped to their bucket (e.g. have too many neighbors or too few colors therein), and we will show that the subgraphs of buckets restricted to good nodes are of size $O(n)$ and can be colored in $O(1)$ rounds.
-If we choose our hash function uniformly at random from a $101$-wise independent family of hash functions, the subgraph $G_{bad}$ (induced by the bad nodes) has size $O(n)$ in expectation.
-We also show that it is possible to choose a of hash function deterministically in $O(1)$ rounds such that the size of $G_{bad}$ is $O(n)$.
+If we choose our hash function uniformly at random from a $100$-wise independent family of hash functions, the subgraph $G_{bad}$ (induced by the bad nodes) has size $O(n)$ in expectation.
+We also show that it is possible to choose a hash function deterministically in $O(1)$ rounds such that the size of $G_{bad}$ is indeed $O(n)$.